Surasia/UltimateMarkup/README.md

 6. Back in the Fiddler menu, go to the AutoResponder tab and enable the first three options.

 7. Create a new rule with "CustomGamesUIMarkup" and then respond with UltimateMarkup.bin, then save.

+8. When you're done, run "netsh winhttp reset proxy" in administrator.

 You should now be set.